Homepage

 Iberostar aims to reach thirty hotels in Cuba by 2021

-Díaz-Canel assures that foreign companies in Cuba have "full legal security."
+Díaz-Canel assures that foreign companies in Cuba have "total legal security."